XingFramework/xing-auth-protocol/README.md

 [Macaroons]
 The backend app generates a random nonce value uses a secret server key to "seal" it, using a keyed HMAC.
 It now has a token that (effectively) looks like "random value" + the HMAC of the random value.
 The token is an example of a macaroon; the smallest possible example.

 Other values will be added to this macaroon by stripping off the HMAC, adding the new value, and then appending an HMAC keyed with the *stripped HMAC* - any entity can safely perform this process.
 However, it cannot be "unrolled": you can't remove a value from the token, and you need the original secret key to verify the chain.
-The process of adding extra values to the macaroon is called "attenuation."
+The process of adding extra values to the macaroon is called "attenuating" with new "caveats."

 The server can immediately attenuate the macaroon with a maximum session length, as well as authorization information like "member of groups x,y,q"